 Listing Scanner — Find active listings that fail to comply with eBay's image-size policy.|

-GTC: Undersized photos in "Good til Cancelled" (GTC) listings that exist prior to the compliance deadline will be grandfathered.
-If grandfathered listings are subsequently edited, or ended and relisted, the photos must then comply with the new policy.
-Use this to your benefit if you need more time to update your photos.
-Undersized GTC listings are marked orange in this tool.
+GTC: Undersized photos in "Good til Cancelled" (GTC) listings that existed prior to the photo size compliance deadline were grandfathered.
+If grandfathered listings are subsequently edited, or ended and relisted, or are affected by new mandates, the photos must then comply with the size policy. eBay no longer returns the GTC status, so GTC listings are no longer marked in this tool.

 Stock photos inserted by eBay from its product catalog are not subject to the new size requirements and are marked light gray in this tool.

 Description photos: Third-party photos added to the description area are exempt from the policy and can be any size and can include text, borders, logos, and other elements that would not be allowed in product photos that appear at the top of the listing.